Are You Using The Noise Aversion Drug, Sileo, From Zoetis With Your Dog? Please Read The FDA Warning.

 Thankfully, there are essential oils to help support your dog during these noisy times.
 We have been using them over the past 4 holidays and during thunderstorms.
 While the thunderstorms are rare in AZ, we still have them during monsoon.

 First, we grab our diffuser and get that bubbling with 2 drops each of T-Away essential oil, Lavender essential oil and Ylang Ylang essential oil.
 If we're out of T-Away as it can be seasonal, we'll use 2 drops of Peace & Calming essential oil instead.

 Second, turn on some soothing music and turn it up semi-loud.
 If there's a lot going on in the house, we will put them in one room.

 Third, we turn down the lights, not off, but just not bright.

 Fourth, we will dilute lavender with water and gently pet our dogs along their backs.
 If it's really loud, we'll also add some T-Away or Peace & Calming as extra support.

 We only use and recommend Young Living essential oils.
 If you are interested in purchasing essential oils and a diffuser, please visit our website.
-You can get an Essential Oils Premium Starter Kit that will come with the diffuser or your choice and 11 5ml bottles of essential oils along with samples of other products.
+You can get an Essential Oils Premium Starter Bundle that will come with the diffuser or your choice and 11 5ml bottles of essential oils along with samples of other products.
 The 5ml bottles contain approximately 85 drops of oil and that goes a long way.